zipmark/rspec_api_documentation/README.md

 See the wiki for additional setup.
 [Setting up RSpec API Documentation](https://github.com/zipmark/rspec_api_documentation/wiki/Setting-up-RspecApiDocumentation)

+### Raddocs

+Also consider adding [Raddocs](http://github.com/smartlogic/raddocs/) as a viewer.
+It has much better HTML output than rspec_api_documentation.

+    gem 'raddocs'

 ## Sample App

 See the `example` folder for a sample Rails app that has been documented.